Esri/calcite-web/docs/source/get-started/_npm.md

 You must add the current version in order to get the `dist/` folder.

-Then, if you're using sass, be sure to add `node_modules/calcite-web/dist/sass/` to your load path along with the `list-files.rb` script (used for automatically generating sass from a folder of icons.
+Then, if you're using sass, be sure to add `node_modules/calcite-web/dist/sass/` to your load path.
 If you're using `grunt-contrib-sass` you add that like this:

 ```js
 'sass': {